Autism Center Resources

-Autism Society of Washington promotes lifelong access to appropriate treatment and interventions for individuals with Autism Spectrum Disorders and their families.
+Autism Society of Washington (ASW) promotes lifelong access to appropriate treatment and interventions for individuals with autism spectrum disorders and their families.
 ASW also advances opportunities for individuals to be fully integrated and participating members of their communities by providing support to families and promoting advocacy, public awareness, education, and dissemination of current research related to autism.
-The website includes a regularly-updated state-wide events and training calendar for Washington State.
+The website includes a regularly updated statewide events and training calendar for Washington.

-DDD is part of the Department of Social and Health Services (DSHS).
-Any person who has a developmental disability that starts before the age of 18 and is expected to continue indefinitely may be eligible for DDD services.
+DDA is part of the Department of Social and Health Services (DSHS).
+Any person who has a developmental disability that starts before the age of 18 and is expected to continue indefinitely may be eligible for DDA services.
 Eligibility is not based on a family’s income.
 The site includes the application and instructions to fill it out.

 Families for Effective Autism Treatment (FEAT of WA)

 FEAT is a parent-founded organization offering programs, support and resources.
 Its purpose is to help children reach their full potential.
-FEAT publishes a comprehensive resource guide (PDF) that is downloadable from their website.
+FEAT publishes a comprehensive resource guide.

 Medicaid is a program that covers medical care to individuals who have low income.
 It is funded by a federal-state partnership.

-Washington State is divided into 13 Regional Support Networks (RSNs).
-All mental health services for people covered by medicaid are provided via RSNs through a network of contracted mental health providers.
+Washington State is divided into 13 RSNs.
+All mental health services for people covered by Medicaid are provided via RSNs through a network of contracted mental health providers.